Matt Olson Player Props: Braves vs. Padres

 Matt Olson At The Plate

-- Olson leads Atlanta in total hits (eight) this season while batting .308 with six extra-base hits.
+- Olson leads Atlanta in total hits (10) this season while batting .333 with seven extra-base hits.

-- Among qualified batters in MLB action, he ranks 66th in batting average, 81st in on-base percentage, and 16th in slugging.
+- Among qualifying batters in MLB, his batting average ranks 46th, his on-base percentage ranks 57th, and he is 14th in the league in slugging.

+- In 71.4% of his games this season (five of seven), Olson has picked up at least one hit, and in four of those games (57.1%) he recorded more than one.

-- He has homered in two of six games played this year, and in 10.7% of his plate appearances.
+- He has gone deep in two of seven games played this season, and in 9.1% of his plate appearances.

+- Olson has had at least one RBI in 57.1% of his games this year (four of seven), with more than one RBI three times (42.9%).
+He has also accounted for three or more of his team's runs in two contests.

-- In three games this season (50.0%), Olson has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (71.4%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.